-Nova: In 2023, Isio released the newest version of Nova, incorporating significant advancements in relation to liability modelling, deficit contributions, risk assessment and more.
+Nova: In 2023, Isio released the newest version of the web-based deterministic modelling system, Nova, incorporating significant advancements in relation to liability modelling, LDI collateral, deficit contributions, risk assessment, journey planning and more.
 It allows us to rapidly analyse investment strategies and consider impacts on the projected funding evolution (including adverse shock reaction analysis), high level risk analytics, and portfolio structuring (including LDI solution modelling).
 But for us, models are just one of the tools our consultants use to advise our clients.
 Any output of our models needs to be overlaid with a healthy dose of common sense which only comes from many years of advising clients in similar situations.
-We also value the opportunity to have real-time discussions with clients on an interactive basis, and Isio Nova allows us to rapidly analyse a variety of investment strategies and consider the impact on the projected funding evolution, scenario analysis, highlevel risk analytics, and portfolio structuring.
-This will help Isio to engage with clients to develop a clear journey plan and to review whether the current balance between risk and return remains appropriate.
+We also value the opportunity to have real-time discussions with clients on an interactive basis, and Isio Nova allows us to rapidly analyse a variety of investment strategies and consider the impact on the projected funding evolution, scenario analysis, high-level risk analytics, and portfolio structuring.
+This will help lsio to engage with clients to develop a clear journey plan and to review whether the current balance between risk and return remains appropriate.
+In late 2023, Isio also released Nova AS, a spin-off designed for asset-only portfolios such as private capital investors (including charities, endowments, etc) and DC pension schemes.

-Fusion: We also give clients access to our interactive journey planning tool, Isio Fusion, which is a web-based integrated pensions risk management software that can provide clients with real-time information on how they are doing.
+Fusion: We also give clients access to our interactive journey planning tool, Isio Fusion, which is a web-based integrated pensions risk management software that can provide clients with real-time information on funding position over time.
 This can help to assess realistic timescales and targeted actions for achieving objectives, based on the pension scheme's current position and the additional cash/return required under contingency planning.
 This can also help to feed into discussions on the key performance indicators which matter (i.e. funding, liquidity, de-risking events, contribution events, etc.), or be integrated into dashboards for ongoing monitoring.